merchise/xotl.tools/docs/source/xoutil/fs.rst

    This function handles UNC paths correctly.

-   .. note:: This is a port of Python 3.3 standard :py:func:`os.makedirs`.
+   .. versionchanged:: 1.6.1  Behaves as Python 3.4.1.

-	     In Python 3.3+ this is the same function of the standard library.
+      Before Python 3.4.1 (ie. xoutil 1.6.1), if *exist_ok* was ``True`` and the directory existed, :func:`makedirs` would still raise an error if *mode* did not match the mode of the existing directory.
+Since this behavior was impossible to implement safely, it was removed in Python 3.4.1.
+See the original :py:func:`os.makedirs`.

 Contents: